Bhanu097/100-days-ml-code/logs.md

 ## Day 2:
 ### Today, I have learnt about the basics of Haar Like features and theory behind face recognition.

+## Day 25:
+### Learnt about p-value, null hypothesis and alternate hypothesis.
+Also have learnt about Simple Linear Regression and multi valued Linear Regression.